Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1861.372808,1872.81796.md

 ### Transcript

-> will they be a founders plak plak plak will they be a founders pack with alpha access um we're not no comment yeah name maybe I don't know developer Diaries is
+> will they be a founders plak plak plak will they be a founders pack with alpha access, we're not no comment yeah name maybe I don't know developer Diaries is